polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/basics/pallet-integration.md

    ]
    ```

-**External pallets**
+## Import an external pallet

+To add an external pallet, you use a similar method to the one you used with the local pallet, but you must include all of the types your pallet exposes.
+You must also include the relevant parameter types and constants.
+For examples of how to declare parameters and constants, see [`pallet_timestamp`][timestamp-frame].

-The following is an example of how you would add an external pallet if the pallet is hosted on [crates.parity.io](https://crates.parity.io/):
+The following is an example of how you would add an external pallet to the  `/runtime/Cargo.toml` dependencies if the pallet is hosted on [crates.parity.io](https://crates.parity.io/):

 ```toml
 [dependencies]